unoplatform/uno/doc/articles/create-an-app-vscode.md

     },
     ```

-This will allow for the application to build on the remote machine, then show on the main display.
+This will allow the application to build on the remote machine and then show on the main display.

 #### Considerations for Hot Reload